15 Reasons Japan Is Even Better in Winter

 The ramen expo in Osaka

-6/12Nothing says cool weather comfort food quite like a bowl of steaming ramen.
-Every weekend in December, Osaka’s Ramen Expo hosts 65 rotating vendors serving up everything from classic tonkotsu to fiery broths and vegan options.
-Stalls are helpfully organised by noodle style, flavour intensity, soup type and region, making it easy to deep dive into Japan’s rich and varied ramen culture.
+7/16Nothing says cool-weather comfort food quite like a bowl of steaming ramen.
+Osaka’s Ramen Expo, typically on weekends from late November, hosts 65 rotating vendors serving up everything from classic tonkotsu to fiery broths and vegan options.
+Stalls are helpfully organised by noodle style, flavour intensity, soup type and region, making it easy to dive deep into Japan’s rich and varied ramen culture.

 Image credit: Alamy Stock Photo